aiparragirre/wlasso/README.md

 # wlasso

+The goal of this repository is two-fold:

+- To put publicly available the R package `wlasso`.
+This package allows to fit linear and logistic regression models to complex survey data.
+- The simulation study that analyzes the performance of replicate weights' methods to define training and test sets to select optimal LASSO regression models is also available.

-Note that all the repository can be downloade from `Code > Download ZIP`.
+Note that all the repository can be downloaded from `Code > Download ZIP`.

 ## R package - wlasso